raiharshi/hello-world/README.md

 # hello-world
-starting with individual project i ma writing it for the first time
+starting with individual project i am writing it for the first time
+I wnated to write this since long what i wnated to write i am writing here